sascha245/vuex-simple/README.md

 1. Clone the repository

 2. Install dependencies
 `npm install`

 3. Launch samples
 `npm run serve`

 4. Launch unit tests situated in *./tests*.
 The unit tests are written in Jest.
 `npm run test:unit`

-## Bugs

-The core features presented should be stable.
-But as this module is still in development, it will probably still have some bugs here and there.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Inspired in some parts by [vuex-type-safety](https://github.com/christopherkiss/vuex-type-safety)